 Which Countries Require an Apostilled FBI Background Check?

 Many countries, such as China, South Korea, Japan, Russia, Mexico, and Brazil, typically require an apostilled FBI background check for various purposes such as work visas, immigration, or studying abroad.
+However, some non-Hague countries, such as China, Thailand, Vietnam, and the UAE, require embassy legalization instead of an apostille.
+Embassy legalization is a more complex process required for non-Hague countries, and these countries require embassy legalization for FBI background checks.
+Latin America is a region where apostilled FBI background checks are often required for legal processes in countries like Colombia, Mexico, and Argentina.
 It’s important to check with the embassy or consulate of the country you’re planning to visit or reside in as the specific requirements may vary.

 Pro-tip: To avoid any delays, start the process early as obtaining an apostilled FBI background check can take several weeks.